fineprint-global/mrio-viewer/README.md

 #### (R and RStudio)
 You only need R (version 3.5 or higher) and RStudio installed in case you would like to make your own changes to the app and try them out before you create the docker containers.

+If you are on a Linux machine, you need to install the following packages via `apt` (or any other package manager) as they are required by the R packages needed:
+`sudo apt install libpq-dev libssl-dev libxml2-dev libcurl4-openssl-dev`

+The command to install the R packages can be found on the respective file you want to edit.

 ### Get the app
 To get the app, you can either